-If you see something that's not following our Community Guidelines (ex: nudity, spam, self-harm), you can report a photo or video right from your Instagram app or when you see it on instagram.com:
+If you see a post or profile that's not following our Community Guidelines (ex: nudity, spam, self-harm), you can report it.

-- Tap (iPhone and Windows Phone) or(Android) below the post
+- Tap (iOS and Windows Phone) or(Android) below the post

 - Tap Report Inappropriate

-When you report something, your information isn't shared with the person who posted the photo or video.
-Keep in mind that the number of times something is reported doesn't determine whether or not it's removed from Instagram.
-Thanks for helping us keep Instagram safe.
+When you report something, your information isn't shared with the person who's post or profile you're reporting.
+Keep in mind that the number of times something is reported doesn't affect whether it's removed from Instagram.

 If you see comments that aren't following our Community Guidelines, you can report them.